Getting Around in Bangkok

 Options for transport in Bangkok are as endless as its different noodle dishes; nevertheless, the most popular mode of transit among expats seems to be the taxi.

-Expats can also take control of their own destinies during peak traffic congestion, and have the option of buying a car or motorbike.
-Before a foreigner can legally start driving in Bangkok, however, they must obtain a local Thai driver’s licence.
+Expats do have the option of buying a car or motorbike, but prior to legally driving in Thailand, they must obtain a local Thai driver’s licence.

 It is important to keep in mind that, while cars in Bangkok used to be an anomaly, they are now a plague upon a city that bowed to foreign pressure and turned its waterways into freeways.